-The Makefile automatically runs the yppush command to push the YP map from the YP master server to the slave servers on the domain.
+The Makefile script automatically runs the yppush command to push the YP map from the YP master server to the slave servers on the domain.
 See ypmake(8yp) in the ULTRIX Reference Pages for further information about how make propagates the YP maps.

 The yppush command uses the ypservers YP map to obtain a list of YP servers in your domain.
 To each of the named YP servers, it sends a Transfer Map request.
-The ypserv command forks a copy of ypxfr, invoking it with the -C option, passing the information it needs to identify the map, and calling back the initiating yppush process with a summary status.
+The ypserv command forks a copy of ypxfr, by invoking it with the -C option, passing the information it needs to identify the map, and calling back the initiating yppush process with a summary status.

-2.7.2 Using makedbm to Propagate YP Maps
+2.6.2 Using makedbm to Propagate YP Maps

-You can propagate nondefault YP maps from the YP master server using makedbm and then yppush, as described in Section 2.6.
-For example, to propagate a nondefault YP map called sales.asc that resides in /var/yp/src on the domain market, type:
+You can propagate nondefault YP maps from the YP master server using makedbm and then yppush, as described in Section 2.6.1 For example, to propagate a nondefault YP map called sales.asc that resides in /var/yp/src on the domain market, type the following:

-'''

-ypmaster# cd /var/yp/src

-ypmaster# /var/yp/makedbm sales.asc ../market/sales

-ypmaster# yppush sales
+ypmaster# cd /var/yp/src ypmaster# /var/yp/makedbm sales.asc ../market/sales ypmaster# yppush sales

-'''

 The yppush command uses the ypservers YP map to obtain a list of YP servers in your domain.
 To each of the named YP servers, it sends a Transfer Map request.
-The ypserv command forks a copy of ypxfr, invoking it with the -C option, passing the information it needs to identify the map, and calling back the initiating yppush process with a summary status.
+The ypserv command forks a copy of ypxfr, by invoking it with the -C option, passing the information it needs to identify the map, and calling back the initiating yppush process with a summary status.

-2.7.3 Using ypxfr to Propagate YP Maps
+2.6.3 Using ypxfr to Propagate YP Maps

-After you have initialized a YP slave server, you can propagate the YP maps from the YP master server by using the ypxfr command in two ways:
+After you have initialized a YP slave server, you can propagate the YP maps from the YP master server by running the ypxfr command from cron or by running it manually.

-Running ypxfr from cron Maps have differing rates of change; for instance, the protocols YP map might not change for months at a time, but the passwd YP can set up the /usr/lib/crontab file entries to run ypxfr periodically at a rate appropriate for any map in your YP data base.
+2.6.3.1 Running ypxfr from cron - Maps have differing rates of change; for instance, the protocols YP map might not change for months at a time, but the passwd YP map could change several times a day in a large organization.
+You can set up the /usr/lib/crontab file entries to run ypxfr periodically at a rate appropriate for any map in your YP database.
 The ypxfr command contacts the master server and transfers the map only if the master's copy is more recent than the local one.

 To avoid needing a crontab entry for each map, you can group several maps with approximately the same change characteristics together in a shell script, which can be run from /usr/lib/crontab.
-Suggested groupings, mnemonically named, are in the /var/yp directory: ypxfr_1perhour, ypxfr_1perday, and ypxfr_2perday.
+Suggested groupings, mnemonically named, are in the /var/yp directory.
+The following files do daily YP map checks and/or updates: ypxfr\lperhour, ypxfr\lperday, and ypxfr\2perday.
 (If you set up a YP slave server with ypsetup, these entries are placed in /usr/lib/crontab automatically.)
-If the rates of change are inappropriate for your environment, you can easily modify or replace these shell scripts.
+If the rates of change are inappropriate for your environment, you can modify or replace these shell scripts.

-These shell scripts should be run on each YP slave server in the domain.
-You should alter the exact time of execution from one server to another to prevent the master from overloading.
-If you want the map transferred from some particular server other than the master, you can specify this using ypxfr's -h option within the shell script.
+Run these shell scripts on each YP slave server in the domain.
+Also, alter the exact time of execution from one server to another to prevent the master from overloading.
+If you want the map transferred from a particular server other than the master, you can specify this using the -h option with the ypxfr command within the shell script.

 Finally, you can check and transfer maps that have unique change characteristics by explicitly invoking ypxfr from within /usr/lib/crontab.
 For example:

-15 2 /var/yp/ypxfr_1perday
+15 2 \ \ \ /var/yp/ypxfr\lperday

-In this example, /var/yp/ypxfr_1perday is a script.
+In this example, /var/yp/ypxfr lperday is a script.